- Education and Science»

 Thanks to Stephen Colbert and his coining of "truthiness," we have a new entry in the truth sweepstakes.
 Regardless of what we call fake stories, how are we supposed to spot the fakes in this age of more advanced hoaxes?

 The truth is rarely pure and never simple.— Oscar Wilde

 Truthiness: Stephen Colbert Invents His Own Truth

 When The Colbert Report debuted in 2005, Stephen Colbert forever changed the truth landscape with his coining of "truthiness."
 In short order, Merriam-Webster added the word to its dictionary:

 "Truth that comes from the gut, not books" (Stephen Colbert, Comedy Central's "The Colbert Report," October 2005)

 The initial focus of explanations involving "truthiness" on The Colbert Report was the invasion of Iraq orchestrated by George W. Bush in 2003.
-Colbert eventually also devoted a great deal of "truthiness" coverage to Wikipedia because of how the truth could be "shaped" at this internet site based on contributions from the public.
-By focusing so much of his comedy and parody on truth in this fashion, Stephen Colbert has provided a superb "art imitates life" confirmation of what some of us have suspected for quite some time:
+Colbert eventually also devoted a great deal of "truthiness" coverage to Wikipedia because of how the truth could be "shaped" at this Internet site based on contributions from the public.
+By focusing so much of his comedy and parody on truth in this fashion, Stephen Colbert provided a superb "art imitates life" confirmation of what some of us suspected: